-Need a City Vehicle Sticker?
+Purchase a Chicago City Vehicle Sticker online

-The late fee can only be waived for City Vehicle Stickers purchased in-person at City Clerk offices by a customer who – at the time of purchase – can prove either:
+The late fee can only be waived for Chicago City Vehicle Stickers purchased in-person at a City Clerk office location by a customer who – at the time of purchase – can prove either:

 Residency at the address must be proved in one of the following ways: